ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 ## 11. Indexes and Query Optimization

-**6.1).
+**a).
 Index :** A database index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and the use of more storage space to maintain the extra copy of data.

-**6.2).
+**b).
 Indexing :** Indexing makes columns faster to query by creating pointers to where data is stored within a database.
 [Indexing](https://www.atlassian.com/data/sql/how-indexing-works)

-**6.3).
+**c).
 Cluster and Non-Cluster Index :**

 **Clustered Index:**
 - A B-Tree (computed) clustered index is the index that will arrange the rows physically in the memory in sorted order.